 There are strictly no refunds on any service provided by Direction Inc.

 Once a user submits a request for cancellation and pays the last months invoice, no additional charges will be made.
 However, no refunds (prorated or otherwise) are provided upon cancellation.
 In the interest of fairness to all of our clients, no exceptions will be made.

 One time payments made for Web development, design, or other offered services may only be canceled 24 hours after payment is delivered, this is in the interest of the team that has already begun working on the project.

 Monthly Plan Billing

-Direction Inc. is not liable for any and all business losses or expenses in the operation of your site including during down time, loss in sales, loss in revenues, loss of profit, depreciation of assets, or transportation expenses or for changes in any search engine or directory.
+Direction Inc. is not liable for any or all business losses or expenses in the operation of your site including during downtime, loss in sales, loss in revenues, loss of profit, depreciation of assets, or transportation expenses or changes in any search engine or directory.